This post may include affiliate links. Thank you for your support.

 While we love this recipe for brussel sprouts with maple glaze, there is always an opportunity to make changes based on your dietary needs and preferences.
 Here are a few of the variations I get asked about most frequently:

-• Vegan – Feel free to omit the pecorino, or, better yet, swap in your favorite vegan hard cheese substitute.
+• Vegan Option – Feel free to omit the pecorino, or, better yet, swap in your favorite vegan hard cheese substitute.

-How to make maple brussel sprouts
+How to make maple brussels sprouts

 Roasting brussels sprouts in the oven makes for an absolutely delicious side dish that is so easy to pull off.
 To be honest, I love them so much I’ve eaten roasted brussels sprouts as my dinner before.
 Here’s how it’s done: